cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 This standard is widely adopted in hardware and software, offering choices such as binary vs. decimal floating point numbers, and different representation sizes.
-Out of the large choice available, CBOR directly supports the three formats binary16, binary32, and binary64, i.e., the signed binary floating point formats in 16, 32, and 64 bits, colloquially known as half (16 bits), single (32 bits), and double (64 bits) precision.
+Out of the large choice available, CBOR directly uses the three formats binary16, binary32, and binary64, i.e., the signed binary floating point formats in 16, 32, and 64 bits, colloquially known as half (16 bits), single (32 bits), and double (64 bits) precision.